 Controlling weeds across Milton Keynes

 We are working to reduce the use of pesticides across the city.
 The term ‘pesticide’ includes pesticides and herbicides, commonly known as weedkiller.
-We have already stopped spraying pesticides in the summer and aim to stop using them around trees and tall street signs.

 How do we do this?